koinov/ton-staking/README.md

 ### Operational costs

-Running TON node estimated at about US$200/ month, so it is about US$2400/year.
-If we imagine 10% annual return, that means that minimum investment of US$24000 is required only to cover hardware, and if the person is not a computer savvy and requires inhouse person who handles node operations, updates the software, for example paying the salary 1000$/month, that means US$150000 is required to cover fixed costs.
+Running TON node estimated at about US$200/month, so it is about US$2400/year.
+If we imagine 10% annual return, that means that minimum investment of US$24000 is required only to cover the hardware, and if the holder is not a computer savvy and requires an in-house person, who handles node operations, updates the software, for example paying the salary 1000$/month, that means US$150000 is required to cover fixed costs.
 To achieve 5% ROI US$300000 is required.
-If we imagine that 10% can be achieved only from the Grams at stake, it means US$600000 is required to yearn US$15000 year, that is 2.5% ROI.
+If we imagine that 10% can be achieved only from the Grams at stake, it means US$600000 is required to earn US$15000 anually, that is 2.5% ROI.
 So individual staking becomes not an attractive option, however having US$5.000.000 under management, when only half is at stake making 10% annual ROI, 5% of annual return is looking quite real.
 So amount of Grams under management is the most important part of TON staking.

 ### Security